hvnguyen2012/display-text-javascript/README.md

-# display-text-php
+# display-text-javascript-html
-This program allows you to display text in PHP
+This program allows you to display text when inputing text